-Prison Law Office has a free information letter about changes that have been made to the sentencing and enhancement laws in the past few years.
+Prison Law Office has a free information letter about changes that have been made to the sentencing and enhancement laws in the past few years, and a free information letter about how to file a notice of direct appeal.
 You can request the information by writing to Prison Law Office, General Delivery, San Quentin, CA 94964.
 The information is also available on the Resources page of Prison Law Office's website at https://prisonlaw.com.